MatthewMcGonagle/MatthewMcGonagle.github.io/_posts/2017-11-01-TreeRotationCenter.md

 ![Pic of C Being Center]({{site . url}}/assets/2017-11-01-improved.svg)

 First, we remove the connection between `B` and `C`.
 Second, we perform the rotation.
 Last, we add the connection between `C` and `D`.
-Note this connection is the only one possible to preserve the ordering.
+Note this connection is the only one possible to preserve the ordering; note that we can't necessarily connect `A` to `C` as they are both possibly sub-trees.
+That is, there may be no empty right children inside `A` that can be connected to `C`.